samhitech/microEye/guide/pycromanager/README.md

 Ensure you have a Micro-Manager configuration prepared for focus stabilization.
 There are few possible scenarios:

 1. **Controlling Both Z-Piezo and CMOS via Micro-Manager:**
-   Since a Micro-Manager instance typically manages a single acquisition camera, you will need to create an additional configuration and launch a separate instance for the IR CMOS and piezo stage.
+   Since a Micro-Manager instance typically manages a single acquisition camera, you will need to create an additional configuration and launch a separate instance for the NIR CMOS and piezo stage.

 2. **Controlling the Z-Piezo with one Micro-Manager instance and the CMOS camera with another:**
    This approach is helpful if you do not have a dedicated Z-Piezo controller and require XYZ stage control in your main Micro-Manager instance.
 In this case, use your primary instance for stage control and create an additional Micro-Manager instance configured only with the CMOS camera.